Grauert's Approximation Theorem in any Characteristic and Applications: Grauert's Approximation Theorem

-The results of the previous sections are used to generalize Grauert's approximation theorem to arbitrary real valued fields $K$.
-For the proof of the approximation theorem we need the following technical lemma:
+This result and the results of the previous section are used to generalize Grauert's approximation theorem to arbitrary real valued fields $K$.
+For the proof of the approximation theorem, we require the following technical lemma; note that the proof of \cite[Lemma 8.2.5]{dJP00} carries over directly to our setting:

 \begin{Lemma} Let $Y=(Y_1,\ldots,Y_t)$ and $F(x,s,Y) \in B^N_{(\rho, \bar{\tau},\sigma)}\subset K \{x,s,Y\}^N$, $(\rho, \bar{\tau},\sigma) \in \R^{n+l+t}$.
 Let $I \subset \C\{s\}$ be an ideal.
 Then for all $\varepsilon > 0 $, there exists an $L = L(\varepsilon) > 0 $ and a $\tau \in (\R_{>0})^l$, $\tau \leq \bar{\tau}$, with the following property.\\ Let $ e \in \N$ and $y ^{(e)} (x,s) = (y^{(e)}_1 (x,s), \dots, y^{(e)}_t (x,s))\in K\{x\}[s]^t$, $y_i^{(e)}$ in normal form with respect to $I$ of degree $\leq e$ in $s$.
 Let $F_e \in K\{x,s\}^N$ be the degree $e+1$ part in $s$ of the normal form of $F(x,s,y^{(e)}(x,s))$ with respect to $I$.